Neelka96/python-api-challenge/README.md

 ### User Defined Module - gcs_fx
 A small python file has been created alongside the Jupyter Notebook `WeatherPy.ipynb` for the
 purpose of creating a separation between the heavy-lifting of graphing methods required by the
 assigned challenge, as a microcosm version of a 'back-end'.
 Said file is named GCS_Fx.py and
 runs under the alias gcs in the notebook.
 Modules `numpy`, `matplotlib.pyplot`, `time`, `scipy`,
 `citipy`, and `requests` have all been transferred to GCS_Fx to enhance readability of WeatherPy
 and allow for focus of modifying data as DataFrames via `pandas` and duplicating graphs with
 reoccurring corrections of labels and titles.
 The automatic generation of geographic coordinate
 pairs provided in the source code by edX and 2U has also been moved to the backend and given
 arguments that allow for slight customization using `citipy` and `numpy`, as well as the API calls
 used to retrieve the graphed data.
 The API calls are set by default for the purpose of this
 challenge but are moved to the backend and given arguments to change the queries.

 Top-Level graphing methods group multiple matplotlib.pyplot functions together so only one line
 of code must be deployed to create the graphs and display the data/results.
 Top-level code has
 been given default arguments for preferred outputs but allows for changes based on slightly
 different needs of different data outputs.
 In doing so, sensitive `pyplot` methods are being
 protected from errors while still allowing for custom outputs. almost all of the methods used
 in the Notebook could be modulated, graphical output is the least subject to changes, whereas
 if the DataFrames used are changed the output will still be correct if 'back-end' directories
 for label constructors are updated accordingly.
 Additional `update` methods could be added as
 well.
 Please be advised, this was done for practice as well as improving the usefulness of the
 notebook and cleaning up the code in general.

 The following shorthand list was used initially to help frame the reasons why this path was
 taken as opposed to re-coding it each time:
 - Readability
 - Easy customization
 - Replication
 - Protection of sensitive methods
 - Separation of dependencies into another Python file:
     - Cleans/protects namespace
     - Creates specific roles --> Which code is more variable?
         - DataFrames are viable to changes
         - Pyplot objects are subject to specific designations/formatting
             - Methods can always be updated for more label corrections and formatting req, --> Simply add more names into the directory
         - API call can be considered non-variable but arguments for changing queries are provided

 [:arrow_up: Return to TOC](#table-of-contents)

 ### Limitations
-- [ ] Limit 1
+- [ ] Several functions defined in gcs_fx are limited to the scope of this project including:
+    + api_openWeather()
+    +
 - [ ] Limit 2
 - [ ] Limit 3